mazeyqian/go-gin-gee/README.md

 # go-gin-gee

-Gee provides several services of everyday life.
-The structure refers to [project-layout](https://github.com/golang-standards/project-layout), and bases on [gin](https://github.com/gin-gonic/gin).
+Gee provides several services for everyday life.
+The project is based on [gin](https://github.com/gin-gonic/gin), and the structure refers to [project-layout](https://github.com/golang-standards/project-layout).
+There are some daily scripts in the folder `scripts` depend on [script](https://github.com/bitfield/script), which can run by the command `go run`.

 ## Install